lvmgeo/GISPython/README.md

 """
-import SysGISParams as Pr # Import custom parameter file import sys, os # Import built in Python modules for basic operations from geopythoncore import GISPythonModule # Import scripting framework from geopythoncore package
+import SysGISParams as Pr # Import custom parameter file import sys, os # Import built in Python modules for basic operations from  GISPython import GISPythonModule # Import scripting framework from  GISPython package
-# you can import additional geopythoncore modules, based on the tool's needs
+# you can import additional  GISPython modules, based on the tool's needs

 #Base class of the module
 class MainModule(GISPythonModule.GISPythonModule): # Inherits GISPythonModule class